Illinois Court Records

 What is an Infraction in Illinois?

 Infractions, which are also known as petty offenses, are minor violations of Illinois state law.
 In contrast to felonies and misdemeanors, petty offenses are the least severe offenses and invite the lightest punishments.
 Petty offenses in Illinois are generally punishable by a fine of no more than $1,000.
-Instead of jail or prison time, individuals found guilty of infractions risk paying a fine or doing some community service.
-Infractions that involve traffic violations can lead to combined points on driving history and eventually cause the loss of a license.
-Infractions can also include breaches of city codes or municipal ordinances.
+Instead of jail or prison time, individuals found guilty of an infraction may be sentenced to community service and paying fines.
+Infractions involving traffic violations can result in combined points on a driving history and ultimately lead to the loss of a license.
+Infractions also include breaches of city codes or municipal ordinances.

 What are some examples of Infractions in Illinois?